scalacenter/platform/sbt-platform/docs/sbt-platform.md

 ### Modify the release process {#modify-release-process}

+The simplest way to modify the default release processes is to use `platformBeforePublishHook` and `platformAfterPublishHook`.
-If you want to add custom release steps, define either `platformBeforePublishHook` or `platformAfterPublishHook`.
-As an example, let's register a new GitHub release for every nightly (disabled by default).
+For instance, let's register a new GitHub release for every nightly, but only after publishing to Bintray (disabled by default).

 ```scala
 platformAfterPublishHook := {